vonkanehoffen/wix-style-react/docs/usage/LAYOUTING.md

 * As we already mentioned, there is no need to deal with explicit rows - just adding the `<Cell/>`s into the container
 * More suitable for iterating through one-dimensional data collection
-* The gutters between the cells are controllable
+* The gaps between the cells are controllable
 * The amount of the maximum columns is adjustable (could be 12 or lower)

 ### Examples